Fleury, Golden Knights blank Coyotes 1-0

+LAS VEGAS (AP) — Marc-Andre Fleury enjoyed watching legendary goaltenders Ed Belfour and Patrick Roy while growing up in Canada.

+On Sunday, he moved into ties with two of his childhood idols.

-LAS VEGAS (AP) — Tomas Nosek scored the game’s lone goal, Marc-Andre Fleury stopped 14 shots and the Vegas Golden Knights defeated the Arizona Coyotes 1-0 on Sunday.
+Tomas Nosek scored the game’s lone goal, Fleury stopped 14 shots and the Vegas Golden Knights defeated the Arizona Coyotes 1-0 on Sunday.

-With the win, Fleury snapped a season-high three-game losing streak and tied Ed Belfour for fourth in NHL history with 484 wins.
+With the win, Fleury snapped a season-high three-game losing streak and tied Belfour for fourth in NHL history with 484 wins.

-Fleury, who improved to 3-0 against Arizona this season, also moved into a tie with Patrick Roy with 66 shutouts.
+Fleury, who improved to 3-0 against Arizona this season, also moved into a tie for 15th on the career list with Patrick Roy with 66 shutouts.

-Arizona goalie Adin Hill — who was pulled from Friday’s game after spotting Vegas a 5-0 lead — made 28 saves.
+“Pretty big honor,” said Fleury, who overcame another game with a lack of goal support from the normally high-scoring Knights.
+“I’m very fortunate I’ve played with some great teams, a lot of great teammates, I’m very fortunate to be here now.”

+Vegas, which ranks seventh in the league with 3.26 goals per game, scored just one goal for the fifth time in Fleury’s past seven starts.
+Since teammate Robin Lehner returned from a concussion, the Golden Knights have scored 10 goals in seven games to support Fleury.
+They’ve scored 28 in that span to back Lehner.

+“The guys have been so good to me, they always score a lot of goals, help me out defensively,” Fleury said.
+“Again tonight we scored one, but we also played really well and didn’t give them much.”

+One was enough for the Golden Knights as it was Nosek continuing his hot streak.

-Reading the defense perfectly, Jonathan Marchessault backhanded a touch pass into the slot for Nosek, who skated in and fired a wrist shot past Hill’s glove to make it 1-0.
+Reading the defense perfectly, Jonathan Marchessault backhanded a touch pass into the slot for Nosek, who skated in and fired a wrist shot past Arizona goalie Adin Hill’s glove to make it 1-0.
+Hill — who was pulled from Friday’s game after spotting Vegas a 5-0 lead — made 28 saves.

 Nosek has six goals and 13 points over the past 17 games and his seven goals overall this season are one shy of tying his career high.